^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A phobia recognized by science, in which a person experiences an irrational uncontrollable fear of work or fear of it, is called ergophobia or ergasiophobia.
+A scientifically recognized phobia in which a person experiences an irrational, uncontrollable fear or dread of work is called ergophobia or ergasiophobia.

-This is one of the psychopathic disorders in which increased anxiety is caused by situations or circumstances that, at the time of their occurrence, do not pose a real danger to a person.
-[1]
+This is one of the psychopathic disorders in which increased anxiety is caused by situations or circumstances that do not pose a real danger to a person at the time of their occurrence. [ 1 ]

-Why do human phobias arise , in particular, a panic fear of getting a job or a fear of going to work?
-Psychiatrists associate the causes of this social phobia with the presence of a negative experience of failure in professional activities and the development of neurotic depression, as well as experienced persecution or intimidation by superiors and / or colleagues; fear of psychological / physical injury or conflict situations related to the performance of work, or anxious expectation of censure / disapproval for an insufficient level of its quality.
-[2]
+Why do human phobias arise, in particular, panic fear of getting a job or fear of going to work?
+Psychiatrists associate the causes of this social phobia with the presence of negative experiences of failures in professional activities and the development of neurotic depression, as well as experienced persecution or intimidation from superiors and/or colleagues; fear of psychological/physical trauma or conflict situations related to the performance of work, or anxious expectation of censure/disapproval for insufficient quality of work. [ 2 ]

-There may also be an increased concern about competition - comparing one's successes with the achievements of others, especially against the background of low self-esteem or a syndrome of derealization and chronic depersonalization.
+There may also be increased concern about competition – comparing one’s successes with those of others, especially against the background of low self-esteem or derealization syndrome and chronic depersonalization.

 Many foreign experts consider ergophobia to be a derivative of emotional exhaustion or burnout syndrome at work, which occurs due to a constant feeling of pressure or excessive expectations in the workplace.

-The fear of losing a job often arises after severe stress and a protracted depression due to dismissal and unsuccessful job searches (with many interviews and refusals).
+Fear of losing a job often arises after severe stress and prolonged depression caused by being fired and unsuccessfully looking for a job (with numerous interviews and rejections).

-At the same time, ergophobia as a social phobia can be part of an anxiety disorder (including generalized) or obsessive-compulsive disorder .
+Moreover, ergophobia as a social phobia can be part of an anxiety disorder (including generalized) or obsessive-compulsive disorder.

 Risk factors

-Experts cannot name the exact risk factors for the development of panic fear of work, but they emphasize the important role of genetics and upbringing, first of all, neuroticism inherent in the individual, psychasthenia and emotional instability with a tendency to sudden changes in mood, self-doubt, increased vulnerability and adaptation disorders, problems with communication and the formation of interpersonal relationships.
+Experts cannot name the exact risk factors for the development of panic fear of work, but they emphasize the important role of genetics and upbringing, primarily the personality's characteristic neuroticism, psychasthenia and emotional instability with a tendency to sudden mood swings, lack of self-confidence, increased vulnerability and adaptation disorders, problems with communication and the formation of interpersonal relationships.

-External factors most often include psychosocial stresses and the constantly experienced personal negative experience (that traumatized the psyche), already mentioned above, although a significant amount of subjectivity is inherent in the assessment of the events that gave impetus to the development of ergophobia.
+External factors most often include psychosocial stress and the above-mentioned constantly experienced personal negative experience (traumatizing the psyche), although the assessment of the events that gave impetus to the development of ergophobia is characterized by a significant degree of subjectivity.

 Pathogenesis